iiKesler/estrellitas_misc/finalUnidad2/README.md

 The keypoints and exact values of each variable have been decided and they will be:

-Volume: 1-10. they're all int
+Volume: 0-10. they're all int, 0 is mute
 Songs: 1-10. they're all int
 TimeStamps: the songs will all last 2 minutes: 0:00, 0:30, 1:00, 1:30, 2:00.